Governor: Communities should consider not holding large gatherings

 “Our community colleges are working with their crisis management teams in their communities and considering their own measures,” he said.

-While the Northern Wyoming Community College District, which oversees Sheridan and Gillette colleges, hasn’t made a determination about extending spring break, it has identified a student and teacher from Sheridan College who are in a 14-day quarantine.
+The Northern Wyoming Community College District, which oversees Sheridan and Gillette colleges, has extended spring break by two weeks through April 5.
+It also has identified a student and teacher from Sheridan College who are in a 14-day self-quarantine.

 Use common sense